 Wi-Fi calling enables you to make and receive calls, even when you don’t have a cellular signal.
-Instead of using traditional cellular networks, uses a Wi-Fi network to make calls.
+Instead of using traditional cellular networks, uses a WiFi network to make calls.
 This can be especially useful if you are traveling in areas with weak cellular signals, or if you are in a building with poor cellular reception.
-When using Wi-Fi calling, your iPhone will automatically switch back to cellular if you move out of range of the WiFi network.
+When using Wi-Fi calling, your iPhone will automatically switch back to cellular if you move out of range of the network.
 To use Wi-Fi calling on an iPhone, you need to have a Wi-Fi network that you can connect to.
 You also need to ensure that you have enabled Wi-Fi calling in your iPhone settings.

 Setting up Wi-Fi calling on an iPhone has several benefits, including: